 Guarantees have the power to attract attention in the marketplace and that’s particularly true when you link guarantees with key frustrations.

 Consider the case of an international freight forwarding company.
-Clearly, the marketplace is crowded and many people are undercutting their competitors.
+Clearly, the marketplace is crowded, and many people are undercutting their competitors.
 The typical sales call is, “Who are you using?
 What are you paying?
 I’ll beat their price.”

 But, the company did it differently and became incredibly successful.
-The owner of the company, discovered (not surprisingly) that clients’ key frustrations were that promises of delivery dates were seldom met.
+The owner of the company discovered (not surprisingly) that clients’ key frustrations were that promises of delivery dates were seldom met.

-So her offer became this – your package will arrive when we say it will.
+So, her offer became this – your package will arrive when we say it will.
 If it doesn’t, we will see it as our fault even if it may be caused by circumstances out of our control (like a strike).
 We’ll apologize AND carry the next three months freight for you free of charge.

 Powerful stuff, isn’t it?
 And, in case you’re thinking they’d go broke, think again.
 Their business is booming.

-Did they offer this guarantee to all their customers?
+Did they offer this marketing guarantee to all their customers?
 No. They used it powerfully to attract those potential customers that would have a significant lifetime value to the company.
 They used the guarantee as an offer knowing a) that they could do it anyway, and b) that having the guarantee in place would force them to develop systems to make sure it worked.

-First, it must be specific.
+- It must be specific.
 That is, the customer must understand exactly what will happen if you don’t deliver on the promise you’ve made.

-Second, it must be blatant – I would even say outrageously blatant.
+- It must be blatant – I would even say outrageously blatant.
 For example, a hotel put it this way: “If, when you get into your room, it isn’t the cleanest hotel room you’ve ever checked into, the first night’s accommodation is on us.”

-Third, link your guarantee into key frustrations.
+- Link your guarantee into key frustrations.

 Unconditional: Guarantee everything under your control.
 By everything, we don’t mean the product necessarily.
 We mean the process.
 For example, you can guarantee timely delivery or some other part of the process, which may be important to the customer.